Monday, September 25, 2023

 NPCs: B-

-Ducal City of Rhoona (X3 Curse of Xanathon) C
+Map: B Ducal City of Rhoona (X3 Curse of Xanathon) C

 I just spent the last month lambasting this module for it's scripted plot and mis-drawn maps, now I'm taking down it's setting: the City of Rhoona.
 Despite almost all the action of X3 taking place within Ducal city limits, there is no incentive for the PCs to engage with the city outside of the Ducal Plot.
 The city provides little more than Ducal window dressing for the adventure; the only NPCs described are either inhabitants of one of the adventuring locales or the rabid dwarf and cryptic beggar-priest from scene 1 whose job it is to direct the PCs toward the adventure.
 While the neighborhoods are described in a general way--all buildings are 1-story, groan--Rhoona loses points because there are no details provided for any places or NPCs who are not directly involved in the action--you've already broken into the Ducal Barracks/temple/Ducal Palace before you will encounter them.
-And the map is half-assed, providing blank circles and squares that you have to fill in with business establishments.
+And the map falls short of being half-assed by some distance, providing blank circles and squares that you have to fill in with business establishments.
 Though there are random tables provided to assist with that task, this yields a generic No-Place of a city.

 Details: C-